nipil/gcn-esp8266/arduino/README.md

 - Tools / Manage libraries
   - `PubSubClient` by Nick O'Leary (version 2.8.0 as of this writing)
     - Documentation : http://pubsubclient.knolleary.net/

-## How it works

-- tries to connect to different Wifi access point